Image De-raining Using a Conditional Generative Adversarial Network: Introduction

 \section{Introduction}

-It has been widely acknowledged that unpredictable impairments such as illumination, noise and severe weather conditions (i.e. rain, snow and fog) adversely affect the performance of many computer vision algorithms such as detection, classification and tracking.
-This is primarily due to the fact that these algorithms are trained using images that are captured under well-controlled conditions.
-For instance, it can be observed from Figure~\ref{fig:over}(c), that the presence of heavy rain greatly impairs visual quality of the image, thus rendering face detection and verification algorithms ineffective for such degradations.
-A possible method to address this issue is to include images captured under unconstrained conditions in the training process of these algorithms.
-However, it may not be practical to collect such images for all classes in the training set, especially in a large scale setting.
-In addition, in this age of ubiquitous smartphone usage, images captured by smartphone cameras under difficult weather conditions undergo degradations that drastically affect the visual quality of images making the images useless for sharing and usage.
-In order to improve the overall quality of such degraded images for better visual appeal and to ensure enhanced performance of vision algorithms, it becomes essential to automatically remove undesirable artifacts arising due to difficult weather conditions discussed above.
-In this paper, we investigate conditional generative adversarial networks (GANs) to address this issue, where a pre-trained discriminator network is used as a guide to synthesize images free from weather-based degradations .
-Specifically, we propose a single image based de-raining/de-snowing algorithm using a conditional GAN framework for visually enhancing images that have undergone degradations due to rain and/or snow.
+It has been known that unpredictable impairments such as illumination, noise and severe weather conditions, such as rain, snow and haze, adversely influence the performance of many computer vision algorithms such as tracking, detection and segmentation.
+This is primarily due to the fact that most of these state-of-the-art algorithms are trained using images that are captured under well-controlled conditions.
+For example, it can be observed from Fig.~\ref{fig:over}, that the presence of heavy rain greatly degrade perceptual quality of the image, thus imposing larger challenge for face detection and verification algorithms in such weather conditions.
+A possible method to address this issue is to include images captured under unconstrained conditions during the training process of these algorithms.
+However, it may not be practical to collect such large scale datasets as training set.
+In addition, in this age of ubiquitous cellphone usage, images captured in the bad weather conditions by cellphone cameras undergo degradations that drastically affect the visual quality of images making the images useless for sharing and usage.
+In order to improve the overall quality of such degraded images for better visual appeal and to ensure enhanced performance of vision algorithms, it becomes essential to automatically remove these undesirable artifacts due to severe weather conditions discussed above.
+In this paper, we investigate the effectiveness of conditional generative adversarial networks (GANs) in addressing this issue, where a learned discriminator network is used as a guidance to synthesize images free from weather-based degradations.
+Specifically, we propose a single image-based de-raining algorithm using a conditional GAN framework for visually enhancing images that have undergone degradations due to rain.